la5nta/pat-website/content/carousel/carousel.md

 [[carousel]]
   title = "All major modes"
-  description = "winmor, ardop, pactor, ax25 and telnet."
+  description = "vara, ardop, pactor, ax25 and telnet."

 [[carousel]]
   title = "ARDOP"
-  description = "Pat has built in support for Winmor's succeessor."
+  description = "Pat has built in support for this open-source HF protocol."

 [[carousel]]
   title = "AX.25"
   description = "Use an AX.25 TNC or the Linux kernel's implementation with a KISS TNC."

 [[carousel]]
-  title = "WINMOR"
+  title = "VARA"
-  description = "The WINMOR TNC is supported.
-Winmor runs great on Wine."
+  description = "The VARA TNC is supported.
+VARA runs great on Wine."

 [[carousel]]
   title = "PACTOR"